-Folks rave about this tmaple-cream cheese frosting.
+Folks rave about this maple-cream cheese frosting.
 Rightly so.
 But it can tend to be a bit on the soft side—as in, perhaps a little too soft if the cake needs to sit out for a few hours in a warm kitchen.
 (And by “a warm kitchen,” we mean a kitchen in which the Thanksgiving turkey is roasting and all four burners are blasting come Thanksgiving morning.)
 This is easily remedied by plopping an extra stick of butter in the recipe.
 (Isn’t it lovely how butter can fix all manner of problems?!)
 The result is a sturdier frosting, with no sacrifice in flavor, that’s able to withstand sitting out for several hours in any climate.
 If you’re one of those people who are averse to more calories, get your hands on the darker, more robust maple syrup formerly known as Grade B and recently redesignated as “Grade A Dark Color, Robust Taste,” the frosting magically holds up like a champ and requires no extra butter.
-This post has been updated.
-It was originally published on May 10, 2009.

 Pumpkin Cake With Maple–Cream Cheese Frosting